The JYNNEOS vaccine to protect against mpox (monkeypox) is free in NSW for eligible groups of people. You can be vaccinated without a Medicare card.

 The following people are recommended to be vaccinated against mpox:

-If this criteria applies to you, you can book your vaccine at one of the clinics listed below.
+If this criteria applies to you, you can book your vaccine by calling one of the clinics listed below or walk in.

 Anyone who has already received their first dose is recommended to receive their second dose if it is at least 28 days since their first dose.